shaloo/docs.arcana/docs/quick-start/gasless-quick-start.md

 ## Step 3: Install Required SDKs

-Refer to your app-specific use case below to install and integrate with one or more SDKs.
 Make sure the gasless configuration is completed via the {{config.extra.arcana.dashboard_name}} before this step.

-!!! note
+To enable gasless operations, you may be required to install one or more {{config.extra.arcana.product_name}} SDKs depending upon the app use case.

-      Use case 1 requires simply installing and integrating with the {{config.extra.arcana.sdk_name}} (plus [[sdk-installation|companion SDKs depending upon the app type, if required]]).
+1. **Only {{config.extra.arcana.wallet_name}} apps** requires simply installing and integrating with the {{config.extra.arcana.sdk_name}} (plus [[sdk-installation|companion SDKs depending upon the app type, if required]]).

-      For use case 2, you must install both the {{config.extra.arcana.gasless_sdk_name}} and the {{config.extra.arcana.sdk_name}} (plus [[sdk-installation|companion SDKs depending upon the app type, if required]]).
+2. **Multi-wallet apps**, require the developers to install both the {{config.extra.arcana.gasless_sdk_name}} and the {{config.extra.arcana.sdk_name}} (plus [[sdk-installation|companion SDKs depending upon the app type, if required]]).

-      For use case 3, simply install and use the {{config.extra.arcana.gasless_sdk_name}}.
+3. **Only third-party wallet apps**, simply install and use the {{config.extra.arcana.gasless_sdk_name}}.

-### Use Case 1
+### Only {{config.extra.arcana.wallet_name}} Apps

-Apps that are required to enable gasless transactions **only** with the embedded, non-custodial {{config.extra.arcana.wallet_name}} do not need to integrate with the standalone {{config.extra.arcana.gasless_sdk_name}} as the gasless feature is already built-in the {{config.extra.arcana.sdk_name}}.
+Apps that are required to enable gasless transactions when using **only** the embedded, non-custodial {{config.extra.arcana.wallet_name}} do not need to integrate with the {{config.extra.arcana.gasless_sdk_name}} as the gasless feature is already built-in the {{config.extra.arcana.sdk_name}}.
 Simply select your app type and [[index-integrate|follow the instructions here]] for installing and integrating the app with the appropriate {{config.extra.arcana.sdk_name}} (plus [[sdk-installation|companion SDKs depending upon the app type, if required]]).

-### Use Case 2
+### Multi-wallet Apps

 Developers of multi-wallet apps that are required to enable gasless transactions in any third-party browser-based wallets in addition to the {{config.extra.arcana.wallet_name}} need to do two things.

 **First,** select the app type and [[index-integrate|follow the instructions here]] for installing and integrating the app with the appropriate {{config.extra.arcana.sdk_name}} (plus [[sdk-installation|companion SDKs depending upon the app type, if required]]).
+This takes care of enabling gasless transactions in the {{config.extra.arcana.wallet_name}}.

 **Second,** install and integrate the app with the {{config.extra.arcana.gasless_sdk_name}}.
+This is required to enable gasless transactions in the third-party browser-based wallets supported by the multi-party app.
 Refer to the code snippets below for details:

 {% include "./code-snippets/gasless_integrate_use.md" %}

-### Use Case 3
+### Only Third-party Wallet Apps

-Apps that do not require any user onboarding functionality or the embedded, non-custodial {{config.extra.arcana.wallet_name}} offered by the {{config.extra.arcana.sdk_name}} but only need to enable gasless transactions for some third-party, browser-based wallets only need to install and integrate the app with the {{config.extra.arcana.gasless_sdk_name}}.
+Apps that only need to enable gasless transactions for some third-party, browser-based wallets can simply install and integrate with the {{config.extra.arcana.gasless_sdk_name}}.
 Refer to the code snippets below for details:

 {% include "./code-snippets/gasless_integrate_use.md" %}

+Next, add code to onboard users.

+## Step 4: Onboard Users

-After installing the requisite SDKs as per the use case and the app type, add code to onboard users and deploy the app as listed in the next step.
+After installing the requisite SDKs as per the use case and the app type, add code to onboard users.
+Depending upon the use case, developers can choose to use social login offered by the {{config.extra.arcana.sdk_name}} or add custom code to onboard users in case of apps using only the third-party wallets.

+=== "Only {{config.extra.arcana.wallet_name}} Apps"

+    Use the social login feature of the {{config.extra.arcana.sdk_name}} to [[index-onboard-users|onboard users]].
+Gasless transactions are enabled by default for the {{config.extra.arcana.wallet_name}} once the developer configures gas tanks and whitelists app operations through the {{config.extra.arcana.dashboard_name}}.
+Authenticated users can instantly access the {{config.extra.arcana.wallet_name}} and sign blockchain transactions with zero gas fees.

+=== "Multi-wallet Apps"

+    In multi-wallet apps, developers can use the social login feature of the {{config.extra.arcana.sdk_name}} to [[index-onboard-users|onboard users]].
+Gasless transactions are enabled by default for the {{config.extra.arcana.wallet_name}} once the developer configures gas tanks and whitelists app operations through the {{config.extra.arcana.dashboard_name}}.
+Authenticated users can instantly access the {{config.extra.arcana.wallet_name}} and sign blockchain transactions with zero gas fees.

+    However, for third-party wallets, enabling gasless transactions requires adding code to call the `doTx()` method of the  {{config.extra.arcana.gasless_sdk_name}} once the user is authenticated.
+This will allow third-party wallets to support the gasless transaction.

+=== "Only Third-party Wallet Apps"

+    In this case there is no {{config.extra.arcana.sdk_name}} involved.
+After installing and integrating with the {{config.extra.arcana.gasless_sdk_name}}, developers need to add custom code to onboard users.
+After authenticating users, enable gasless transactions for third-party wallets by calling `doTx()` method of the  {{config.extra.arcana.gasless_sdk_name}}.

-## Step 4: Enable Onboarding & Deploy App
+## Step 5: Deploy App

-Add code to [[index-onboard-users|onboard users]] and then [[deploy-app|deploy the app]] on the Testnet/Mainnet to let the users log in.
-Every authenticated user can instantly access the {{config.extra.arcana.wallet_name}} within the app context, sign blockchain transactions and pay no gas fees for the app operations that are configured as gasless by the developer.
+Finally, [[deploy-app|deploy the app]] on the Testnet/Mainnet to let the users log in and benefit from the gasless transactions.

 **That's all!!!** :material-party-popper:

-Your app is now powered by {{config.extra.arcana.product_name}} for gasless transactions.
+Your app is now powered by {{config.extra.arcana.product_name}} product to enable gasless transactions.

-Authenticated users can log in and instantly access a Web3 wallet from within the app's context.

 ## Examples